COVID-19: remembering the nursing staff who have lost their lives

 An agency nurse at Harrogate District Hospital in North Yorkshire, Josiane Zauma Ebonja Ekoli died in hospital on 13 April.

-Her daughter Naomie said: 'It meant everything to be a nurse, she’s been doing it for as long as I remember – more than 30 years.’
+Her daughter Naomie said: 'It meant everything to her to be a nurse, she’d been doing it for as long as I remember – more than 30 years.’

 Nurse Melujean Ballesteros, who was originally from the Philippines, died at St Mary’s Hospital in London – the same hospital where she had worked as a nurse for nearly 20 years – on 12 April.

-Speaking to PA news agency, her son Rainier said: ‘My mum is a dedicated and very caring nurse.
+Speaking to the Press Association news agency her son Rainier said: ‘My mum was a dedicated and very caring nurse.
 She loved her work.’

 ‘She made a big impact on the lives of her colleagues as well as her patients.
 She will be greatly missed.’